vipulnaik/working-drafts/eaf/levels-of-donation.md

 threshold, the effect of reducing expenses is even smaller.

-The cases where reducing your expenses really allows you to level up are probably the cases where you're at tier 1 (retail donor) and with slight reduction of expenses you can get to tier 2 (up to $10,000).
-It seems unlikely that a move from tier 2 to tier 3 could be facilitated primarily by reducing expenses.
+The cases where reducing your expenses really allows you to level up are probably the cases where you're at level 1 (retail donor) and with slight reduction of expenses you can get to level 2 (up to $10,000).
+It seems unlikely that a move from level 2 to level 3 could be facilitated primarily by reducing expenses.

 ### Increasing the proportion of your savings that you allocate for donation